Congenital Heart Defects in Children

 When To Call

-Call your doctor now if your child with a congenital heart defect has:
+Call your doctor now if your child with congenital heart disease has:

-- Symptoms of heart failure or cyanosis—the bluish tint that affects skin, lips, and nails because of lack of oxygen—that become significantly worse within a short time period.
+- Symptoms of cyanosis—the bluish tint that affects skin, lips, or nails because of lack of oxygen—that may become significantly worse within a short time period.

 - Symptoms of endocarditis, such as a fever that won't go away.